 In summer of 2015, Grant spent a month studying at Institut de Recherche et Coordination Acoustique/Musique (IRCAM) in Paris.
 He returned to France summer of 2016 attending the American Conservatory at Fontainebleau, studying with François Paris and Alain Gaussin and creating installations in collaboration with architecture students.

-Grant currently attends the Yale School of Music in pursuit of his Master of Music degree.
+Grant completed his Masters of Music degree at Yale School of Music in 2019.
 He earned his Bachelor of Music Composition Oboe Performance at the Indiana University Jacobs School of Music.
 Major teachers include David Lang, Martin Bresnick, Hannah Lash, Aaron Jay Kernis, Claude Baker, and Libby Larsen.
 He acted as a Teaching Fellow for Yale College during the 2018-19 school year, teaching introductory music technology and private composition lessons.

 When Grant is not composing, practicing, or making reeds, he can usually be found rock climbing, hiking, camping, or cycling.
 In order to unite his dual interests in the sciences and humanities, he will begin a 1-year transitional program to medical school this summer at Johns Hopkins University.